nctruong/technical-assets/instruction_and_explanation.md

 This is the most complex case.
 At first glance, we think we will find all of routes from C to C and then calculate the distance to see if it's less than 30.
 However, there are a lot of round trips.
 For example
 - Input: 'AB2', 'BC3', 'CB4', 'CD5', 'DC6'
 With above input we can have this kind of trip: ABCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCD.
 This is the route we found form `A` to `D`.
 In fact, we will have a lot of small round strip at the middle of route.
-It's not only `BC.
-A`BCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBC`D
+It's not only `BC`.

+A**BCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBC**D

-But also we have: ABCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCD.
+But also we have: AB**CDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCDCD**CD.

+My solution is: I find the direct route with shortest direct distance.
+Because if we want to find the route with:
+- Maximum stops
+- Its distance is less than a number
+=> The maximum stops = number / mininum direct route.
+Regarding to the sample input provide of this problem: AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7.
+The route with minimum distance is CE2.
+CE has distance is 2 => max stops = 30/2 = 15.
+It leads to solve the Case#6

 I developed three main classes and two modules.